 As a budding music student, it’s so important to watch experienced musicians perform.
 It allows students to observe the techniques they’re learning in action and find inspiration for their own performance styles.
 While watching musicians live is always preferable, it isn’t necessarily possible, especially right now.
-Technology allows students exposure to a wide variety of musicians wherever they are.
+In this case, the role of technology in music education is to bring a wide variety of musicians to your doorstep—wherever you are.

 Check Your Progress